Electronic health record: Synchronization of records

-When care is provided at two different facilities, it may be difficult to update records at both locations in a co-ordinated fashion.
-Two models have been used to satisfy this problem: a centralized data server solution, and a peer-to-peer file synchronization program (as has been developed for other peer-to-peer networks).
-Synchronization programs for distributed storage models, however, are only useful once record standardization has occurred.
-Merging of already existing public healthcare databases is a common software challenge.
-The ability of electronic health record systems to provide this function is a key benefit and can improve healthcare delivery.
+When care is provided at two different facilities, it may be difficult to update records at both locations in a coordinated fashion.
+Two models have been used to satisfy this problem: a centralized data server solution and a peer-to-peer file synchronization program (as has been developed for other peer-to-peer networks).
+However, synchronization programs for distributed storage models are only useful once record standardization has occurred.
+Merging of already existing public health care databases is a common software challenge.
+The ability of electronic health record systems to provide this function is a key benefit and can improve health care delivery.

 eHealth and teleradiology

 The sharing of patient information between health care organizations and IT systems is changing from a "point to point" model to a "many to many" one.
-The European Commission is supporting moves to facilitate cross-border interoperability of e-health systems and to remove potential legal hurdles, as in the project www.epsos.eu/.
+The European Commission is supporting moves to facilitate cross-border interoperability of e-health systems and to remove potential legal hurdles.
 To allow for global shared workflow, studies will be locked when they are being read and then unlocked and updated once reading is complete.
-Radiologists will be able to serve multiple health care facilities and read and report across large geographical areas, thus balancing workloads.
+This enables Radiologists to serve multiple health care facilities and read and report across large geographical areas, thus balancing workloads.
 The biggest challenges will relate to interoperability and legal clarity.
-In some countries it is almost forbidden to practice teleradiology.
-The variety of languages spoken is a problem and multilingual reporting templates for all anatomical regions are not yet available.
+In some countries, it is almost forbidden to practice teleradiology.
+The variety of languages spoken is a problem, and multilingual reporting templates for all anatomical regions are not yet available.
 However, the market for e-health and teleradiology is evolving more rapidly than any laws or regulations.